ablagau/SwarmFACE/README.md

 **Overview**

 The _**SwarmFACE**_ package serves the exploration of field-aligned currents (FACs) system based on the magnetic field measurements supplied by the Swarm satellites.
-Single- and multi-satellite methods or satellite configurations are implemented to extend the characterization of FAC systems beyond the Swarm official Level-2 FAC product.
-The package further provides useful utilities to automatically estimate the auroral oval (AO) location and extension, or the intervals when Swarm forms a close configuration above the AO.
-In addition, for each AO crossing, a series of FAC quality indicators, related to the FAC methods’ underlying assumptions, can be estimated.
+Improvements of well-established techniques as well as novel single- and multi-satellite methods are implemented to extend the characterization of FAC systems beyond the Swarm official Level-2 FAC product.
+The package further provides an useful utility to find intervals when Swarm forms a close configuration above the auroral oval (AO).
+In addition, for each AO crossing, a series of FAC quality indicators related to the FAC methods’ underlying assumptions (i.e. FAC sheet planarity and orientation, correlation of magnetic field perturbations recorded by the lower Swarm satellites), can be estimated.

 **Installation**